department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/templates/design-review.md

 #### Recommended solution
 - Try to provide an ideal solution too that explores alternatives should content, design, IA, the broader service, etc can be fixed
-- When possible, point to more research with assistive technology users
+- If no research has been conducted with assistive technology users, it should be a priority

 ## Moderate (defect 3)